This Month in Rust OSDev: September 2023

 Enabling both features makes the crate behave very similarly to before, so migration should be relatively easy.

-crate can now be used from environements without allocation, the rsdp
+Because the acpi crate can now be used from environements without allocation, the rsdp crate has been

 - many thanks to our contributors!